SherG/sherrieg/content/blog/desantis-state-guard/index.md

 They may transport, unload, and set up cots, bedding, food and water.
 They may also direct traffic at chokepoints.

+The Virginia Defense Force (VDF) was trained to set up mobile communications units for in-state National Guard deployments.
+This frees up some of the National Guard's time.

 In weather emergencies, such as severe winter storms or hurricanes, state guard troops may travel <a href="https://vdf.virginia.gov/2022/01/26/vdf-provides-logistics-support-during-vng-winter-storm-response/" target="blank">hundreds of miles</a> to load and transport equipment like radio communications devices, chainsaws, state fuel cards, and food, and deliver it to National Guard staging areas.

 Once activated, you have to be ready to show up within a narrow time frame with all of your gear.

-The VDF was trained to set up mobile communications units for in-state National Guard deployments.
-This frees up some of the National Guard's time.
+### Supporting National Guard families

 The state guard also provides support services to spouses of National Guard troops deployed overseas.

 This might be as simple as checking in to see if they need assistance with anything, such as getting a car fixed or getting something delivered.

 This is intended as a morale boost to National Guard troops and is a natural part of the military culture of loyalty.

 ## Did you wear a uniform?